At certain points of,every year teachers and students gear themselves up for revision. Before mocks, before summer exams…

 Step 1 is simple.
 Teach ’em the stuff well.
 Use an enquiry based approach.

-We provide our students with revision notes after they have learnt the ‘stuff’.
+We provide our students with revision notes after they have learned the ‘stuff’.
+They can then use this to test themselves.

 I am not saying that I think presentation in class books should be poor.
 Just that the classwork book is a learning book where students will write essays, create charts, complete links diagrams and so on.